 - In solemn procedure, maximum sentence five years in custody; no limit on amount of fine

-- In summary procedure, maximum sentence 12 months in custody; maximum fine £10,000
+- In summary procedure, maximum sentence 12 months in custody; maximum fine £10,000 (unless otherwise provided for in the statute)

 Justice of the Peace Court